Improving road & rail links

-Improved rail links are critical to the successful future of Gatwick Airport.
+Improved transport links are vital to the successful future of Gatwick Airport.

 Gatwick is well connected to the North, South, East and West and has a huge reach.
 3.2 million people live within 30 minutes of the airport and all of London’s population and almost 15 million of the UK population lives within around 60 minutes.

-- New Gatwick Express trains in service by 2016
+- New Gatwick Express and Thameslink trains in service by 2016

 - Quicker journey times to the West End and City, than from Heathrow

 - 15 million people brought within 60 minutes of Gatwick – more than any UK airport

 - 1000 rail stations within one change, including links to all UK main rail lines, Crossrail and HS2

 - Committed upgrades to M25 and M23, including smart motorway system, complete by 2020

 Put into context, a doubling of rail capacity by 2020 means 4,000 additional seats to the capital every hour with longer and more spacious trains, transforming rail services for both air passengers and local commuters.
 Other planned infrastructure improvements – such as Brighton Mainline re-signalling and junction replacements – will nearly treble capacity by 2035.